English | Español

 One girl who was in a very exclusive school in a quiet neighborhood heard a boy bragging about his gun.
 After telling the principal, they found the gun and suspended the boy.
 However, the principal did not protect the girl’s identity and put her back into the same classroom.
 She was threatened to be killed by the boy’s friends.
 When school officials understand that it is of utmost importance to protect children’s identity, trauma will be prevented and the prevention of violence will flourish.

-If children don’t feel safe with any adult at school, it is important that they tell another trusted adult as soon as they can.
+If children don’t feel safe with any adult at school, it is important that they tell another adult they trust as soon as they can.
 The school needs to know if there is possible danger.
 In some situations it’s necessary to make a telephone call to the school anonymously–which means not telling your name–to someone in charge.
 Anonymous telephone calls or notes will only be taken seriously when detailed descriptions are included in the message.

 4. What Adults Can Say to Children About What Happens to People’s Minds and Bodies in an Emergency